Culture of Montenegro: Traditions and customs

-A Montenegrin tradition made into law in Montenegro by King Nikola during his reign, consisting of newly-weds planting an olive tree on their wedding day as a symbol of marriage.

 Religion and faith

 Montenegrin society is still very conservative.
 According to the 2011 census, the vast majority of more than 96% of Montenegrin residents declare themselves as members of some religious organization.

 While Eastern Orthodox Christianity is the dominant religious denomination in Montenegro, there are also sizable numbers of adherents of both Catholic Christianity and Islam.
 The dominant Church is the Serbian Orthodox Church although traces of a forming Montenegrin Orthodox Church are present.

 The badnjak is a tree branch or young tree brought into the house and placed on the fire on the evening of Christmas Eve, a central tradition in Eastern Orthodox Christmas celebrations in Montenegro.
 The tree from which the badnjak is cut, preferably a young and straight Austrian oak, is ceremonially felled early on the morning of Christmas Eve.
 The felling, preparation, bringing in, and laying on the fire, are surrounded by elaborate rituals, with many regional variations.